Little Ginza in Hong Kong: A Brief History of Causeway Bay's Japanese Department Stores

 4. SOGO (1985 – present)

-Today, SOGO is still a well-liked shopping destination and a true centre of Japanese culture.
-Other tenants in the building include the Hong Kong Japanese Club and the Hong Kong Japanese Chamber of Commerce & Industry.
+SOGO is now more than just a shopping destination—it’s a hub of Japanese culture in Hong Kong.
+The building also houses the Hong Kong Japanese Club and the Japanese Chamber of Commerce.

 555 Hennessy Rd